skseo941229/auction_pure_py/README.md

 ## Description

 In this phase, any blockchain technology was not employed.
 For hiding a bidding price, pedersen commitment was employed.
 For verification of losing bids, bulletproof was used.
+- Auction starts a auction server and responds to the requests from auction_info and bidders.
+- Auction_info gives information about the auction such as list of bidders, and has a permission to close bid.
+- Bidders can submit the value and check their results.

 ## Getting Started